dfreeman500/City-data/README.md

 This app allows the user to get data on a city (or cities) using the Openweather API and webscraping from wikipedia.
 You enter a city and state and the openweather api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
 If the url is valid and has enough structure for scraping, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).

-A command line app (main.py) and a GUI flask app (flask_app.py) are available (graphs not available on flask.app.py)

-For the command line app, Matplotlib can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
+A command line app (main.py) and a GUI flask app (flask_app.py) are available and both are able to show graphs of estimated population and population density (not all cities have this info).
 The program works best for American cities.
-Each wikipedia page has varying information on each city.

 #
-Example of flask_app.py
+Example of flask_app.py (click image for better quality gif)
 ![flash_app.py](images/citydata_gif_1.gif)